OutSystems/docs-product/src/setup/azure/set-up-platform.md

 1. Using the DNS name from the previous step, access the Service Center management console of the environment with the following URL: `http://<DNS_name>/ServiceCenter`.

-1. Log on using the default credentials (admin/admin).
-Don’t change the "admin" user password at this stage, you will do it at the end of the setup process.
+1. Log on using the default credentials (admin/<password provided in the Solution Template Wizard>).

 1. Go to the Administration section and select the Licensing tab.